And why does the New York Times seem to think that it's packaging?

 And I am somewhat disgusted that the Republicans have let this state of affairs exist for so long.

-Um there's no question in my mind that they control the conversation.
+There's no question in my mind that they control the conversation.

-You've got moderators who are openly anti-republican.
+You've got moderators who are openly anti-Republican.

-They they worship at the shrine of Obama.
+They worship at the shrine of Obama.

-What is Rush says, doesn't he?
+Rush says, doesn't he?

 That he likes to keep half his brain tied behind his back just to keep things fair.

-Well, when the libs insist on liberal moderators, Obama and Biden are doing they're saying they're incapable of facing Ryan and Romney on their own.
+Well, when the libs insist on liberal moderators, Obama and Biden are doing, they're saying they're incapable of facing Ryan and Romney on their own.

-So the moderators in effect become their wingman, the backup, because they're too intellectually weak to debate on their own.
+So the moderators, in effect, become their wingman, the backup, because they're too intellectually weak to debate on their own.

-Now that's that's something to be thrown in their face.
+Now, that's something to be thrown in their face.

 Obama has a huge problem.